-9. Under Article 20(1) of the RRR a competent authority may require a CCP to compensate clearing members for their losses in a very specific scenario.
-The recompense may only be required by the competent authority (i) following a non-default event, (ii) where the CCP has applied measures to the value of gains payable to non-defaulting clearing members (i.e. the variation margin gains haircutting, also known as VMGH), which go beyond the contractually committed obligations, and (iii) that such measures have allowed the CCP to avoid being placed into resolution.
-ESMA's mandate under Article 20(2) of the RRR is to further specify the conditions of this compensation scheme.
+3. Under Article 20(1) of CCPRRR a competent authority may require a CCP to compensate clearing members for their losses in a very specific scenario.
+The recompense may only be required by the competent authority (i) following a non-default event, (ii) where the CCP has applied measures to the value of gains payable to non-defaulting clearing members (i.e. the variation margin gains haircutting, also known and hereafter referred to as 'VMGH'), which go beyond the contractually committed obligations, and (iii) that such measures have allowed the CCP to avoid being placed into resolution.
+ESMA's mandate under Article 20(2) of CCPRRR is to further specify the conditions of this compensation scheme.

-5.1.1 Non-default event
+3.2.1 Non-default event

-- 10. In accordance with Article 2(9) of the RRR, a non-default event is a "scenario in which losses are incurred by a CCP for any reason other than a default event, including but not limited to, business, custody, investment, legal or operational failures or fraud, including failures resulting from cyber-attacks".
-The draft RTS presented in this consultation paper only covers the situation where a CCP in recovery caused by a non-default event has applied the arrangements and measures to reduce the value of any gains (VMGH) payable by the CCP to non-defaulting clearing members set out in its recovery plan. - 11.
-For the avoidance of doubt, a loss may occur from a non-default event at the same time as a default event but this would not affect the possibility of the competent authority of the CCP to require the CCP to recompense the relevant clearing members in relation to the relevant losses deriving from the application of VMGH measures following the non-default event.
+- 4. In accordance with Article 2(9) of CCPRRR, a non-default event is a "scenario in which losses are incurred by a CCP for any reason other than a default event, including but not limited to, business, custody, investment, legal or operational failures or fraud, including failures resulting from cyber-attacks".
+The draft RTS presented in this Final Report only covers the situation where a CCP in recovery caused by a non-default event has applied the arrangements and measures to reduce the VMGH payable by the CCP to non-defaulting clearing members set out in its recovery plan. - 5.
+For the avoidance of doubt, a loss may occur from a non-default event at the same time as a default event, but this would not affect the possibility of the competent authority of the CCP to require the CCP to recompense the relevant clearing members in relation to the relevant losses deriving from the application of VMGH measures following the non-default event.

-5.1.2 Non-contractually committed losses stemming from VMGH measures
+3.2.2 Non-contractually committed losses stemming from VMGH measures

-- 12. As specified under Article 20(1) of the RRR, the competent authority may require the CCP to recompense non-defaulting clearing members only where the CCP has applied VMGH measures, whilst contractually committed losses shall be excluded from the recompense. - 13.
-It is therefore noted that VMGH makes it temporarily possible for CCPs to withhold variation margins that are calculated based on the exposure between the parties as calculated based on the CCP's margin/collateral framework/methodologies and that are due to be returned to the clearing member.
-Whilst the rulebook or the recovery plan of the CCP may very well regulate how VMGH measures are to be applied it is understood that for a VMGH measure to qualify for a possible recompense under Article 20(1) of the RRR it should have been provided by the clearing member on a voluntary basis i.e. the clearing member should have consented to the application of VMGH measures at the time of their application.
-Any obligation on a clearing member to be applied VMGH measures would qualify as contractually committed or pre-agreed losses and would not qualify for possible recompense.

-14. Hence, the competent authority may only require any potential recompense as referred to in Article 20(1) of the RRR and further specified in the draft RTS where the VMGH measures are not contractually pre-agreed between the CCP and the clearing member either in the CCP's internal rules or in a separate agreement with the CCP.
+6. As specified under Article 20(1) of CCPRRR, the competent authority may require the CCP to recompense non-defaulting clearing members only where the CCP has applied

+VMGH measures, whilst contractually committed losses shall be excluded from the recompense.

+- 7. It is therefore noted that VMGH makes it temporarily possible for CCPs to withhold variation margins that are calculated based on the exposure between the parties as calculated based on the CCP's margin/collateral framework/methodologies and that are due to be returned to the clearing member.
+Whilst the rulebook or the recovery plan of the CCP may very well regulate how VMGH measures are to be applied it is understood that for a VMGH measure to qualify for a possible recompense under Article 20(1) of CCPRRR it should have been provided by the clearing member on a voluntary basis i.e. the clearing member should have consented to the application of VMGH measures at the time of their application.
+Any obligation on a clearing member to apply VMGH measures would qualify as contractually committed or pre-agreed losses and would not qualify for possible recompense. - 8.
+Hence, the competent authority may only require any potential recompense as referred to in Article 20(1) of CCPRRR and further specified in the draft RTS where the VMGH measures are not contractually pre-agreed between the CCP and the clearing member either in the CCP's internal rules or in a separate agreement with the CCP.

-5.1.3 Allowing the CCP to avoid resolution
+3.2.3 Allowing the CCP to avoid resolution